LucanLAM/UA-Data-Oct-competition/README.md

 | 0.5 | 26 | 46.15% | 1.53846 |
 | 1 | 19 | 31.58% | -0.526316 |
 | 1.5 | 3 | 33.33% | 1.66667 |

+p.s.
+This project was created to help me relearn and strengthen my C++ skills.
+It took about two working days (around 16 hours) to complete.